 To alleviate any misunderstandings, have a residential customer profile worksheet for every house.
 These sheets will spell out everything included for routine cleanings.
 And, if ever there is a request for additional services, you will have those prices written down.
 There is even space for writing square footage for carpet cleaning and hard surface floor care.

 3. When the customer has become disrespectful verbally and disrespectful in terms of expectations for cleaning.
 You are an ADULT contracted to clean a house.
-There is never, ever, eva a reason for a customer to yell, call you a name outside of yours, demand, control, manipulate, threaten, or touch you.
+There is never, ever a reason for a customer to yell, call you a name outside of yours, demand, control, manipulate, threaten, or touch you.
 Never.
-You are the value.
-You are the necessary party.
-YOU!
 If this should ever happen to you or your staff, you have every right to drop your mop, collect your things, and walk the hell out.

 This reason does not require a 30-day written notice!

 4. When you have to chase after your payment once cleaning is performed.
 Most professional house cleaners get paid at the time of service via a check or currency.
 Nowadays, a lot of cleaners have their customers on a credit card paying system.
-Some avoid both routes and receive payments directly from the customer’s bank.
+Some avoid both routes and receive payments directly from the customers automatically.

-I don’t like the last payment system honestly.
-You could very well spend the majority of your time ‘chasing’ after these customers who don’t pay until they need their next cleaning.
-It can be annoying and just not worth the hassle.
+Chasing after people can be annoying and just not worth the hassle.
 Again, a 30-day written notice would suffice.

 It can be nerve wracking getting a call from the same customer after every cleaning just to hear the same thing about this or that wasn’t cleaned appropriately.
 And again, after having multiple conversations and trying all types of things to make the customer happy, you have to just let them go.